skoolkid/skoolkit/sphinx/source/commands.rst

   snapshot.
 FILE may be a regular file, or '-' for standard input.

   Options:
     -C, --comments    Generate instruction comments.
-    -e ADDR, --end ADDR   Stop at this address (default=65536).
+    -e, --end ADDR    Stop at this address (default=65536).
     -h, --hex         Write upper case hexadecimal addresses.
-    -I p=v, --ini p=v     Set the value of the configuration parameter 'p' to 'v'.
+    -I, --ini p=v     Set the value of the configuration parameter 'p' to 'v'.
                       This option may be used multiple times.
     -l, --hex-lower   Write lower case hexadecimal addresses.
-    -m FILE, --map FILE   Use FILE as a code execution map.
+    -m, --map FILE    Use FILE as a code execution map.
-    -o ADDR, --org ADDR   Specify the origin address of a binary file (default:
+    -o, --org ADDR    Specify the origin address of a binary file (default:
                       65536 - length).
-    -p PAGE, --page PAGE  Specify the page (0-7) of a 128K snapshot to map to 49152-65535.
+    -p, --page PAGE   Specify the page (0-7) of a 128K snapshot to map to 49152-65535.
     -r, --handle-rst  Handle RST instruction arguments.
     --show-config     Show configuration parameter values.
-    -s ADDR, --start ADDR
-                          Start at this address.
+    -s, --start ADDR  Start at this address.
     -V, --version     Show SkoolKit version number and exit.

 If the input filename does not end with '.sna', '.szx' or '.z80', it is assumed to be a binary file.